patriziawatlington/notes/README.md

 1. Continuously educate yourself: Read blogs, books, and research papers to learn about new programming techniques, tools, languages, or frameworks.
 2. Practice regularly: Coding is a skill that improves with practice.
 Try to dedicate time each day to practice writing code and solve problems.
 You can find practice problems on websites like LeetCode, HackerRank, Codecademy, etc. to improve your problem-solving skills.
 3. Participate in open-source projects: Contributing to open source projects is not only a great way to build your portfolio but also to network with other developers and learn from their experience.
 By participating in projects, you can gain experience with different coding styles, collaborate with others, learn new skills,and contribute to a larger project.
 Some popular open sources projects include GitHub, GitLab, Bitbucket,etc.

+# 2023-12-20
+- "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and wasted time.
+It's often better to write simple, straightforward code first and optimize only when profiling indicates that it's truly needed.